user12xxxxxx/Tu-Ankaja/README.md

 ## Acknowledgements

 Built by **Team TU Ankaja** for the IEEE MYOSA Innovation Challenge, organized by the **IEEE Sensors Council**.
 We would like to thank the MYOSA organizers and IEEE Sensors Council for providing the MYOSA development platform and the opportunity to explore true random number generation.
-We also acknowledge the guidance and support provided by our mentor **Dr. Rupam Goswami**, Professor, Department of ECE, Tezpur University, throughout this project.
+We also acknowledge the guidance and support provided by our mentor **Dr. Rupam Goswami**, Assistant Professor, Department of ECE, Tezpur University, throughout this project.

 **Team Members:**